 The traditional driving of precast piles still dominates the European market, partly supported by the high reliability of both the pile as well as the input method.
 However, because of regulations and environmental issues the various methods that form the piles in the ground also become more popular.
 Yet, these methods do not provide the same high quality pile as the precast foundation pile.
 Pushing instead of driving the high quality precast concrete piles unites the advantages of the piles with those of pushing.
 Noise is reduced to a minimum and no vibrations are caused.
 In particular in urban areas this is favorable.

 Watch via the button below a movie of our Dutch customer Drukpaal.nl.

 Existing technology made suitable for Europe

 In Asia this method has been successfully used for over a decade.
-Machine builder T-Works from Changsha, China, has delivered more than 1,000 foundation machines.
-The design of the T-Works foundation machines is protected by several patents which strengthens their market leadership.
-We are for T-Works the exclusive distributor of the machines in Europe and adjust the machines from China to the European legislation, especially concerning safety and the environment.
-The result is a machine that meets the Machinery Directive and has the required CE-marking.
+Machine builder T-Works from Changsha, China, has delivered more than 1,000 hydraulic pile pushers.
+The design of the T-Works machines is protected by several patents which strengthens their market leadership.
+We are for T-Works the exclusive distributor of the pushers in Europe and adjust the machines from China to the European legislation, especially concerning safety and the environment.
+The result is a pusher that meets the Machinery Directive and has the required CE-marking.

 The machines are available in various models.
 The maximum pushing force and actually the overall weight of the machine, determines the configuration and dimensions.
 The total weights range from 60 tons to 1200 tons.

-Each foundation machine consists of a large steel base frame that can be stamped by four cylinders on two long beams.
+Each hydraulic pile pusher consists of a large steel base frame that can be stamped by four cylinders on two long beams.
 Also two smaller intermediate supports are integrated, with which the machine can be stamped independently of the cross beams.

 Unlike models sold in China, the European model does not have a crane or other lifting facilities "on board".
 This is equipment that can better be provided by local specialist suppliers and usually a crane is on site anyway to handle the piles.